Beagle mixes are mix breeds who are known for their energy and enthusiasm for life, making the Beagle and Beagle mixes family favorites.

-Their easy going nature means they do very well as family dogs, and can live long, happy lives in homes with children.
+Their easy-going nature means they do very well as family dogs and can live long, happy lives in homes with children.

 Beagadors need at least 60 minutes of exercise each day, with play and training on top!
 This mix loves to train but is very easily distracted.

-Because both Beagles and Labradors are very food oriented, this crossbreed is known for their love of food!
+Because both Beagles and Labradors are very food-oriented, this crossbreed is known for their love of food!

 4. Beagle Shep (Beagle x German Shepherd Mix)

-An unusual combination, the Beagle Shep is a mix between a female German Shepherd and male Beagle.
+An unusual combination, the Beagle Shep is a mix between a female German Shepherd and a male Beagle.